Venous plasma and blood data in PET

 Quantitative analysis of PET data requires precise measurements of radioactivity concentration in the tissue, and, for accurate normalization of the tissue concentration, an input function (IF).
 The concentration of the unchanged (non-metabolized) tracer in arterial plasma (or blood, depending on the radioligand) is the gold standard IF in quantitative PET data analysis.
 Arterial input function (AIF) is often referred to as plasma time-activity curve (PTAC) or blood time-activity curve (BTAC).
 Arterial catheterization for blood sampling in PET is safe (Jons et al., 1997; Everett et al., 2009) and reliable.
 The invasiveness of arterial puncture has stimulated development of alternative methods for obtaining the input function, but also led to using semiquantitative analysis methods that do not require input function, for example SUV.
 For certain radioligands and tissues, arterial input function (AIF) can be substituted by a reference tissue as input function in quantitative models.
 Alternative methods must be compared to and validated against results from analysis applying arterial input function (Riaño Barros et al., 2014; McGinnity et al., 2017).
 Image-derived or population-based input function methods often require a few blood samples for accurate scaling of the blood or plasma curve.
 For most radioligands, metabolite correction is necessary, requiring arterial blood sampling even when BTAC can otherwise be derived from dynamic PET image.
 If the first-pass extraction of the radioligand is low, then it may be possible to sample venous or arterialized venous blood instead of the arterial blood.

 Venous blood sampling is less invasive and labour-intensive procedure than arterial sampling.
 However, venous concentrations of a certain compound or radioligand are never consistent with the arterial concentrations.
-Arterial plasma concentrations are independent of the site of blood sampling, while the venous concentrations are dependent of the clearance of compound in the vascular bed and thus the sampling site (Chiou, 1989a and 1989b; Zanotti-Fregonara et al., 2011).
+Arterial plasma concentrations are independent of the site of blood sampling, while the venous concentrations are dependent of the clearance of compound in the vascular bed and thus the sampling site (Chiou, 1989a and 1989b; Gumbleton et al., 1994; Peters & Jamar, 1998; Zanotti-Fregonara et al., 2011) Venous curve is also delayed and dispersed compared to the arterial curve.

 Venous blood samples are usually taken from intravenous cannula placed in antecubital vein of the arm.
 The antecubital vein concentration depends on the fraction of arm blood flow contributed by muscle, adipose tissue, connective tissue (including bone), skin, and arteriovenous shunts in the skin, and the distribution volume and kinetics of radioligand in each of these arm tissues.
 In physiologically based pharmacokinetic (PBPK) models, assuming a set of “standard arm” parameters, arterial concentration of drugs can be estimated via deconvolution of the antecubital vein concentration (Levitt, 2004; Musther et al., 2015).
 This approach would not be produce the required accuracy in PET studies, and could incline to circular reasoning.
 Extraction and perfusion in the arm and in the region of interest (for example brain) are different, and therefore arteriovenous difference and venous concentration are different, too; this prevent not only using venous BTAC as input function, but also its usage in correction of the vascular volume fraction.
 High inter-subject variability in arteriovenous concentration differences are common in both human and animal studies (Zanotti-Fregonara et al., 2011 and 2014).

 After a bolus administration, equilibrium between artery and vein is present only transiently when the net uptake of the radioligand in the tissue is zero.
-The time and duration of this phase varies among the radioligands and sampling sites, may be absent for the duration of the PET scan (Zanotti-Fregonara et al., 2011).
+The time and duration of this phase varies among the radioligands and sampling sites, or may be absent for the duration of the PET scan (Zanotti-Fregonara et al., 2011).
 During the arterial peak the net extraction into the tissue is very high and venous concentrations are usually much lower than arterial concentration, while at later times venous concentrations may exceed arterial concentrations.
 After intravenous bolus, peak arterial plasma concentrations are usually achieved at ∼0.5 min, while peak venous plasma concentrations occur at ∼1-5 min after injection (Chiou, 1989a).
+Models for A-V difference have been developed for pharmacokinetic and PET studies.

 The replacement of arterial sampling by venous sampling from a resting arm or hand has been investigated in [18F]FDG studies (Reivich et al., 1979).